 Please register now to access the recorded version of the live webinar if you are not able to attend live.
-It will be available through SPD University on Monday, October 1.
+It will be available through SPD University.

-This will be presented live via webinar on September 27 and a recording will be available for later access.
-When purchased, the link for webinar attendance will be given 48 hours before presentation.
+This will be presented live via webinar on November 29, 2018, and a recording will be available for later access.
+When purchased, the link for webinar attendance will be given 48 hours before presentation

-Occupational Therapists, Speech Language Pathologists, Physical Therapists, and other pediatric providers
+Physical Therapists, Occupational Therapists, Speech Language Pathologists, Physical Therapy Assistants, Occupational Therapy Assistants

 *AOTA continuing education credit awarded: 1 hours (.1 CEUs)